arekmazman/udacity_project1/README.md

 In order to import the JSON files data into the database,run etl.py .
 The output of that script shows how many files were processed.
 Run test.ipynb to confirm the records were successfully inserted into each table.

+# How to Run
+create_tables.py from the terminal is needed to be run to able to create the sparkifydb database and tables.
+Afterwards, to run test.ipynb to be performed to confirm the creation of your tables with the correct columns.
+We also need to run etl.ipynb from the terminal so we can read all files from song_data and log_data into tables.
+We need to run test.ipynb to confirm your records were successfully inserted into each table, at last.